Marsha Mason: Career

-Mason played Patricia Heaton's mother in ABC comedy series The Middle from 2010 to its conclusion in 2018.
+Mason played Patricia Heaton's mother in the ABC comedy series The Middle from 2010 to its conclusion in 2018.
 Other recent TV roles have included "Grace & Frankie", "Madam Secretary" and "The Good Wife".

 In April 2010, Mason co-starred with Keir Dullea and Matt Servitto in an Off-Broadway production of I Never Sang for My Father.
 For her performance as Margaret Garrison, Mason received good reviews.

 During the Pandemic, she appeared in zoom productions of Dear Liar with Brian Cox for Bucks County Playhouse and opposite Richard Dreyfus in "The Letters of Noel Coward" for Bay Street Playhouse in Sag Harbor, NY.

 As a director, Mason has helmed productions of Neil Simon's Chapter Two and Robert Harling's Steel Magnolias at the Bucks County Playhouse; the first female version of An Act of God with Paige Davis at Arizona Theatre Company; Juno Stories for Second Stage in NYC; the world premiere of Tennessee Williams' Talisman Roses with Amanda Plummer for the Tennessee Williams Festival in Provincetown, Mass.; and a benefit production of The Man Who Came To Dinner starring Walter Bobbie and Brooke Shields for Bucks County Playhouse.
 Marsha was Associate Director with Jack O'Brien for the Roundabout Theatre's production of All My Sons on Broadway.
 In 2022, she starred in and co-directed Neil Simon's Lost in Yonkers at Hartford Stage.

 Mason has a star on the St. Louis Walk of Fame.

 She has taught at HB Studio (Herbert Berghof Studio) in New York City.